Refrigerated Trailers: Keeping Your Product Cold and Fresh

 - Oversee your shipment: Reefers use temperature management systems that let you see the temperatures while they're in transit.
 The driver is responsible for the freight so ensure that he monitors the temperature throughout the ride.

 - Quick unloading: Plan efficient and fast unloading once the products reach their destination.
-Refrigerated units will keep on running during loading and unloading processes.
+Refrigerated units will keep on running during the loading and unloading processes.
 Quick unloading means the goods are maintained at their given temperature and are fresh as they reach their destination.

 - Ensure your shipment is appropriately packed: Packaging is everything and should be crush-proof for perishables.
 Frozen foods should have a solid packing while fresh products invented coverings.